Generic selectors

 Matthew 5:34—The Problem

 The Old Testament records many examples of sworn oaths as well as statutes that establish the practice as acceptable to God.
-However, most people today believe that Jesus Christ forbid the swearing of oaths.
+However, many people today believe that Jesus Christ forbid the swearing of oaths.
 This is mainly the result of one particular verse in the New Testament:

-MATTHEW 5:34 But I [Jesus Christ] say to you, do not swear at all….
+MATTHEW 5:34 “But I [Jesus Christ] say to you, do not swear at all

-But did Jesus really forbid the swearing of ALL oaths?
+But did Jesus really forbid the swearing of all oaths?
 It is a crucial question because, without oaths, there can be no New Covenant between God and Christians.
 It also places serious doubt on the sinless life of Jesus Christ.

 Matthew 5:34—Does it Change the Law?

-MATTHEW 5:17-18 Do not think that I [Jesus Christ] have come to abolish the Law or the Prophets; I did not come to abolish, but to fulfill.
-18 For truly I say to you, until the heaven and the earth shall pass away, one jot or one tittle shall in no way pass from the Law until everything has been fulfilled.
+MATTHEW 5:17-18 “Do not think that I came to destroy the Law or the Prophets.
+I did not come to destroy but to fulfill.
+18 “For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.

 Matthew 5:34—Forbidding False Oaths